Be an Outings Leader

 How To Get Involved

 Whether you are just getting started or you want to diversify the type of outings you lead, download the Prospective Leader Information Packet to learn more about the outings programs and more.
-If you are interested in leading Inner City or Local Outings and are still not sure who to contact or interested in leading National Outings, please fill out the Prospective Leadership Application.
+If you are interested in leading Inspiring Connections Outdoors (ICO) or Local Outings and are still not sure who to contact or interested in leading National Outings, please fill out the Prospective Leadership Application.
 This online application will be sent to the support staff at the Sierra Club who will forward it to the local chair who will follow up with you.
 Please be patient about this process as many of the volunteer leaders and chairs may be out leading trips!